ifgovh/ifgovh.github.io/_job/job-1.md

 collection: job
 ---

 We are inviting applications for a few PhD positions focusing on the exciting intersection of neuroscience and artificial intelligence.
-The selected candidate will collaborate with our team to reverse-engineer the brain (cortical and subcortical structures) in multi-scale, data-based models, exploring its working mechanisms and learning capabilities.
+The selected candidate will collaborate with our team to reverse-engineer the brain (cortical and subcortical structures) in multi-scale, data-based models, exploring its working mechanisms and learning capabilities with respect to generalization.
 This research will build upon foundational work such as:

 - Chen, Guozhang, Franz Scherr, and Wolfgang Maass. "[Data-based large-scale models provide a window into the organization of cortical computations](https://www.biorxiv.org/content/10.1101/2023.04.28.538662v3.abstract)." bioRxiv (2023): 2023-04.